Thunvan/iv_demos/README.md

 # iv_demos

-* used to place demo code for https://thunvan.github.io/
+This project is used to place demo code for https://thunvan.github.io/